 While you’re here, why not join a volunteering activity and help care for the National Park.
 Your input really will make a difference in looking after this special place.
 Plus it’s a fun way to learn new skills, make new friends and give something back.

 Sadly carelessly chucked-away rubbish is still found throughout the National Park.
-A simple way that’s already making a difference is to take two minutes out of your day on the beach to do a quick clean up!
+A simple way that’s already making a difference is to take two minutes out of your day on the beach to do a quick clean up and leave it better than when you found it!

 Look out for #2minutebeachclean boards and all the equipment you need at Whitby, Sandsend, Runswick Bay and Staithes.
 Follow the instructions and do your bit to help keep our beaches plastic-free.
 There’s similar equipment at YHA Boggle Hole and National Trust’s The Old Coastguard Station in Robin Hood’s Bay.